Clam Sentinel

 Write scan activity to the log

 The next option is Write scan activity to the log.
-Clam Sentinel has 5 scan logs for real-time, memory, USB/removable drives, messages about new suspicious changes to the computer, and quarantine.
+Sentinel has 5 scan logs for real-time, memory, USB/removable drive, messages about new malware/suspicious changes, and quarantine.
 All logs are activated by this one selection.
+For most users, the message log and quarantine logs are probably the most important.
+The real-time log is very active when you are on the world wide web.

 Detect And Monitor New Drives

-This option is for detection on removable drives (USB, etc.) You should choose to detect new drives, but scanning takes some time, so you would probably only want to scan an entire drive with Sentinel very often.
-You can scan it manually with ClamWin or schedule a scan with it.
+This option is for detection on removable drives (USB, etc.) You should choose to detect new drives, but scanning takes some time, so you would probably not want to scan new drives unless you are using a USB drive for the first time.
+You can scan a USB manually with ClamWin.

-You should choose this option so Clam Sentinel will ask you if you want to scan a USB (or another) removable drive when it is inserted.
-Scan all new USB drives.
+You can choose this option tom make Sentinel ask if you want to scan a USB (or another) removable drive when it is inserted.
+Scan all new USB drives that you have not used before.

 The next option is What to do when an infected file is found.
 There are two choices: Move to quarantine or Report Only.
 Choosing quarantine is best.
-ClamWin and Clam Sentinel have protection from false positive detections on Windows system files, and you can restore false positives from quarantine via the Sentinel Recover program.
-Use the Move to quarantine default because you will have to manually handle infected file quarantine and removal otherwise.
+ClamWin and Sentinel have protection from false positive detections on Windows system files.
+You can restore false positives from quarantine via the Sentinel Recover program.
+Use the Report Only option if you are not sure what to choose, but you will have to manually quarantine infected files or and manually remove files from quarantine..

-Do not select the option to Detect suspicious files and warn about system changes unless you are an experienced user who wants to know about all changes to your computer.
-Users who select this option will see lots of popup messages about system changes (files put on the computer).
+Do not select the option to Detect suspicious files and warn about system changes unless you are an experienced user who wants to know about all changes to your computer system.
+Users who select this option will see many popup messages about system changes (files put on the computer).
 Most system changes are okay and should not be a concern.

-The default option to “Detect suspicious files only” is recommended for users.
+The option to “Detect suspicious files only” is the default option and is recommended for most users.
 When this option is chosen, the System Monitor will give popup warning messages only when new suspicious files have been detected.
-There will be no popup warnings of other system changes, but an entry will still be made in the Message Log for a record.
+There will be no popup warnings of other system changes, but an entry will still be made in the Message Log for the record.
 Send quarantined suspicious files to Clam AV for normal signature preparation.
-Whitelist Sentinel suspicious files that are falsely detected as explained below.
+Whitelist Sentinel suspicious files that are false positive detections as explained below.

-Even if you do not download files from porn sites, torrent sites, pirated software sites, or from people you do not know, the System Monitor may give an occasional false detection warning (a false positive) when downloading “good” files.
-The Quick Guide to Clam Sentinel Configuration and Operation above tells how to handle this.
+Even if you practice “safe surfing” on the world wide web, the System Monitor may give an occasional false positive warning when downloading “good” files.
+Read the Quick Guide to Clam Sentinel Configuration and Operation about how to handle false positives.

 Upload quarantined suspicious files to Clam AV at http://www.clamav.net/lang/en/sendvirus/ on the web for normal virus signature preparation.
-If you check files with Jotti or Virus Total on the web, a suspicious file that is not detected by more than 3 AV programs is probably a “false positive” if the file is older than a week or two, and you can whitelist it in Sentinel.
-If the file is older than a week or two, there should be many AV programs that detect it if it is really infected. htelisting will exclude the file from scanning by Clam Sentinel.
+If you check files with Jotti or Virus Total on the web, a suspicious file that is not detected by more than 3 AV programs is likely a “false positive” especially if the file is older than a week or two.
+See whitelisting elsewhere to learn how to exclude false positive files.

 If you get a suspicious warning when you are not installing a new program, malware may be trying to install itself on your computer.
-If you are not installing/running a new program and you get a warning about a suspicious file or a warning about a registry change, or several warnings close together, you most certainly have malware on your computer.
-Run a complete ClamWin scan and then do can with a cleanup scanner, such as Malwarebytes or Microsoft Safety Scanner (msert.exe).
-Kaspersky's TDSSKiller is very good at finding hidden malware—use it if nothing is found.
+If you are not installing/running a new program and you get a warning about a suspicious file, a warning about a registry change, or several warnings close together, you probably have malware on your computer.
+Run a complete ClamWin scan and then do can with a cleanup scanner, such as Malwarebytes Free Antimalware or Microsoft Safety Scanner (msert.exe).

 Notify Of New Versions

 The last Settings option is Notify of new versions.
-If you choose this option, Sentinel will give you a pop up message several minutes after turning on your computer if a new version is available for downloading.
-I suggest you keep this option turned off and just visit the Sentinel web site once a month to see if there is a new version.
+If you choose this option, Sentinel will give you a pop up message several minutes after turning on your computer if a new version is available for downloading at the Sentinel web site.
+Turn off the notification if it annoys you, and visit the Sentinel web site once a month to see if there is a new version.

 ADVANCED SETTINGS OPTIONS

 The advanced settings options are for expert users who want to “tweak” Sentinel.
-The Clam Sentinel default configurations are best for most users.
+The configuration defaults that come with Sentinel are best for most users.

 Fixed Disks To Monitor

 The first Advanced option is Choose fixed disks to monitor.
-This is selected when you install Clam Sentinel, but you can change it at any time.
-Clam Sentinel can monitor hard drives, CD drives and USB/removable drives.
-Clam Sentinel will normally automatically choose to monitor the C drive You should monitor all other hard drives and removable drives that you use regularly.
+This is selected when you install Sentinel, but you can change it at any time.
+Sentinel can monitor hard drives, network folders, CD drives and USB/removable drives.
+Sentinel will normally automatically choose to monitor the C drive You should monitor all other hard drives and removable drives that you use regularly.
 USB drives are often named drive F or G by the Windows operating system.
-The CD drive is often named drive D or E.
+The CD drive is often called drive D or E.

 Extensions To Scan